Does PE pipe tuberculate like DI pipe?

 Are thrust blocks required with buried HDPE pipe?

-No. When transitioning from an HDPE pipeline into a DI or PVC pipeline with unrestrained gasket joints, it is necessary to provide restraint.
-See Performance Pipe Technical Note PP813 Mechanical Restraint and Poisson Effect for details
+When transitioning from an HDPE pipeline into a DI or PVC pipeline with unrestrained gasket joints, it is necessary to provide restraint.
+See Performance Pipe Technical Note PP813 Poisson Effect

 How do I transition from PE pipe to DI valves or pipe?